Zubair378/Docker-reverse-proxy/README.md

 ## Possible Extensions

-- Swap the single backend for multiple replicas with load balancing
-- Add a health check endpoint for the backend
-- Rebuild the backend in Node.js instead of Flask, for comparison
-- Deploy the same setup to a cloud provider (e.g. AWS, Render)
+ Swap the single backend for multiple replicas with load balancingAdd a health check endpoint for the backend Rebuild the backend in Node.js instead of Flask, for comparisonDeploy the same setup to a cloud provider (e.g. AWS, Render)